Discord-Bot-Maker-Mods/DiscordPanel/README.md

-### DiscordPanel   # The only free open source Discord Bot Panel to manage up to 4 bots.
+### DiscordPanel   # The only free open source Discord Bot Panel for hosts and more.
+It currently can manage up to 4 bots by default but more bots can be added easily.
 ## What is is?
 DiscordPanel is an HTML, PHP, CSS, JS, and more designed discord bot software what works as a panel.
 Currently, you can, restart, stop and start a bot from the panel.